gunaedkhan-art/fineprint-simplifier/SECURITY_SETUP.md

 # 🔐 Security Setup Guide

-This guide explains how to set up secure authentication for the FinePrint Simplifier admin area.
+This guide explains how to set up secure authentication for the Small Print Checker admin area.

 ## 🚀 Quick Setup